 - In a bowl beat the eggs with the Coca-Cola and granulated sugar.

-- Sift 2 cups of the flour, the baking powder and salt together.
-Add to the liquid mixture and mix well.
-Add more flour until the batter is smooth and not too thick.
-At the last minute stir in frozen cherries.
+- Add the dry ingredients to the cola liquid mixture and mix well.
+Keep adding more flour until you have a smooth and not too thick batter.
+At the last minute stir in the frozen cherries.

-- Drop large teaspoons of the batter into the fryer and cook for 2 to 3 minutes, until golden.
-Remove with a slotted spoon onto paper towels to drain.
+- Drop large teaspoons of the batter into the oil and fry until golden, for 2 to 3 minutesn.
+Take out of the oil with a slotted spoon and drain on a plate lined with paper towels.

-- Sprinkle with powdered sugar while they are still hot.
+- Sprinkle with powdered sugar and serve while they are still hot.